-Translators and interpreters, focused on rendition, do not reflect on how much their work can influence what is happening around us.
-Although translators and interpreters have not always had a positive impact on the history (see the examples below), the dynamic development of the world economy and international relations would have not been possible without them.
+Translators and interpreters have not always had a positive impact, mind you.
+See the examples below for more.
+Still, the dynamic development of the world economy and international relations would have not been possible without them.

 The case of the Maori

 In 1840, the British and the Maori from New Zealand signed the Treaty of Waitangi.
 The treaty, written in English and translated into the local language, led indirectly to the outbreak of the Maori wars which lasted almost thirty years.

 Having been provided with an incorrect translation, the Maori thought that they allowed the new settlers only to use their land.
 However, by signing it, the Maori agreed to surrender sovereignty of New Zealand to the British.